March 23, 2022 by Sonja Edridge

 Summer vibes!
 13 Easy Tequila Summer Cocktails for Beginners

 With its muddled mint leaves and buoyant lime wedges, the Mojito is a summery classic for a reason.
-The bright citrus and vanilla flavours of white rum bounces off the fresh lime and fragrant mint, with sugar adding a touch of sweetness to temper the acidity and club soda bringing it all together for an effervescent finish.
+The bright citrus and vanilla flavors of white rum bounceu off the fresh lime and fragrant mint, with sugar adding a touch of sweetness to temper the acidity and club soda bringing it all together for an effervescent finish.

 15. Banana Daiquiri

-The Banana Daiquiri tastes like summer in a glass, and is a great addition to your outdoor party menus.
+The Banana Daiquiri tastes like summer in a glass, and is a great addition to your pool and beach party menus.
 What’s more, this boozy adult slushie can easily be made in a batch, which makes it a great solution for fuss-free entertainment.